jpedrocf/Data-Engineering-Indian-Chess/Databricks/Read-me.md

 - **What are the most successful openings in Indian chess compared to the rest of the world?**

 When filtering for openings with over 100 wins to ensure a more reliable sample, and [comparing the average win percentage of the world versus India](https://imgur.com/xweIQlL), we find that out of 11 openings, India surpasses the global average in 7 of them.
 Here we can see the [notebook used to do the comparision, cleaning and filtering](https://github.com/jpedrocf/ProjetoMVPBancodeDados/blob/main/Databricks/2.%20Silver%20to%20Gold/TWIC%20-%20Games/silver%20to%20gold%20-%20matchs%20common%20openings.ipynb)

+## Conclusion

+Based on the data and analysis from various perspectives, it is clear that India is a chess powerhouse and has demonstrated significant growth in recent years.
+India leads in the average ratings of players under 20 years old for both male and female categories, indicating a strong future with many promising young players.
+When considering highly ranked players, India stands out as the second federation with the most male players rated above 2600 and female players rated above 2300, showing depth in top-tier talent.

+India's status as a chess powerhouse is further solidified by its ranking as the third federation with the most Grandmasters (GMs) and Women Grandmasters (WGMs), tied with Germany for WGMs.
+Notably, Indian GMs boast the highest average rating among the top 10 countries, underscoring the quality of its elite players.

+In terms of federation rankings, India holds the second position for both male and female categories according to FIDE criteria, reflecting the consistent strength of its players.
+This impressive ranking has been maintained since February 2023, marking India's best historical position.

+Moreover, when analyzing successful chess openings, Indian players perform better than the global average in the majority of commonly used openings.
+This suggests a strategic edge and effective preparation in their games.

+Overall, the comprehensive data and trends confirm that India is not only a leading force in the chess world but also continues to progress, with a bright future ahead in the sport.